KeihakuOh/KeihakuOh/README.md

-### :wave:About me
+### :wave: About me

-:school:Hello!
+:school: Hello!
 I'm Shengbo Wang, a student at Waseda University in Japan.

-:octocat:I'm interested in web backend and network security, and I often use Python, Ruby, and C#.
+:octocat: I'm interested in web backend and network security, and I often use Python, Ruby, and C#.

-:blossom:Currently, I am focusing on studying Go and algorithms.
+:blossom: Currently, I am focusing on studying Go and algorithms.

 ### :zap:Status
 <p align="left">